mehdimahmoud/llm-rag-chroma-demo/README.md

 # Navigate to your existing project directory
 cd llm-rag-chroma-demo

-# Activate your existing virtual environment
+# Activate your existing virtual environment (must be Python 3.12+)
 source venv/bin/activate  # On Linux/Mac
 # OR
 venv\Scripts\activate     # On Windows